usama-t/usama-t/README.md

 - 👀 I’m interested in Programming.
 - 🌱 I’m currently learning Java and the basics of OOP.
 - 💞️ I’m looking to collaborate on intermediate programming problems.
-- 📫 You can reach me at E-mail.
+- 📫 You can reach me using my E-mail address.

 <!---
 usama-t/usama-t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.